georgekinnear/cj-meta-analysis/README.md

    - Perhaps also search works citing Thurstone 1927, other key studies, ...
 * Consolidate the resulting list, grouping studies by lead author
 * Invite each lead author to contribute data
+  - remember to explicity ask whether we have permission to republish the dataset along with our open data+code
 * Send a followup reminder 1 month later if they have not responded
 * Have a closing date one month after that, beyond which we will count it as a null response